beatarudzka/recipes-box-flask-postgresql-app/README.md

 Boilerplate how to get started using the Flask framework.
 - [x] create new virtual env and install the necessary packages and get a basic Hello World Application running in our browser.
-- [ ] prepare HTML for application
+- [ ] create register and login form using wtforms
 - [ ] adding styling